Introducing Neuron Runtime 2.x (libnrt.so)#

 Description#

-is not installed then the application will fail with an error message on console and syslog that look like the following:
+If aws-neuron-dkms is not installed, the application will fail with an error message on the console and syslog similar to the following:

 NRT:nrt_init Unable to determine Neuron Driver version.
 Please check aws-neuron-dkms package is installed.